Running across America from Los Angles, California to Newburyport, Massachusetts, in 2021 was not enough for Newburyport native Mike Wilson.

 loading...

-“Some people called the police quite a few times, like someone’s pushing a baby on the highway, and then when they get out of the car they’d just start laughing,” said Wilson to a Boston 25 news article.
+“Some people called the police quite a few times, like someone’s pushing a baby on the highway, and then when they get out of the car, they’d just start laughing,” said Wilson to a Boston 25 news article.

-During his first go at the run across America, and when he fast packed the Appalachian trail, Wilson raised money for Lucy’s Love Bus and loves the organization.
+During his first go at the run across America, and when he fast-packed the Appalachian trail, Wilson raised money for Lucy’s Love Bus and loves the organization.

 "The first Run Across America raised more than $22,000 for Lucy’s Bus in Amesbury, which provided therapy for 22 children who had cancer," according to The Town Common.

-Last I looked, on the donation page, Mike actually raised over $32,000.
+Last I looked on the donation page, Mike actually raised over $32,000.

 His goal was to raise $10 for every mile.
 The trip is just about 3,500 miles.

-As for the second 3,500 mile run, Wilson is currently still looking into what non-profit he wants to donate to.
+As for the second 3,500 mile run, Wilson is still looking into what non-profit he wants to donate to.
+He's certain that he will select a nonprofit associated with “mental health awareness.”

 Mike Wilson